 - The Federal level is competent for the import, export and transit of non-indigenous species as well as for the marine species in the North Sea.

-To ensure the smooth implementation of the Regulation, the Federal State, the Communities and the Regions have concluded a cooperation agreement.
+To ensure the smooth implementation of the EU Regulation in Belgium, the Federal State, the Communities and the Regions have concluded a cooperation agreement.

 Good to know :

-A national website features all the available information on invasive alien species in Belgium.
+A website features all the available information on invasive alien species in Belgium.